manoushpajouh/German-MLM-and-RTT/README.md

 ## Future Work
-Future work may improve RTT performance by normalizing data to account for morphological issues or mea- suring word predictions using cosine similarities to evaluate the monolingual and RTT model predic- tions alongside each other.
+Future work may improve RTT performance by normalizing data to account for morphological issues or measuring word predictions using cosine similarities to evaluate the monolingual and RTT model predic- tions alongside each other.
 Additionally, batching translation steps and exploring alternative place-